Itzmohit22/Document-Management-System/frontend/README.md

-# SecureDoc - Document Management System (Frontend)
+# SecureDoc - Document Management System

-This is a Vite React (JavaScript) implementation of a document management system frontend.
+This is a Vite React (JavaScript) implementation of a document management system .
 It features:

 - Login screen (admin/user demo accounts)
 - Dashboard with sidebar navigation